easttennesseecc-star/Q-Top-Dog-IDE/START_HERE.md

 ## ✅ READY TO GO!

 That's it!
-Pick an option above and launch Q-IDE.
+Pick an option above and launch Top Dog.

 **Enjoy building! 🚀**